ArangurenAndres/NLP-for-pulbic-perception-evaluation/README.md

 can filter by compensation fund, service and dates, and see the sentiment analysis, the word cloud with the most common words and the amount of tweets per day and hour.

+## The complete report of the project is contained in the pdf file named NLP_public_perception